sp4wn-owner/Spawn/README.md

 # [Spawn](https://sp4wn.com)

 Spawn is a free peer-to-peer telepresence robotics platform that serves as a middleware solution between robots and end users.
 Its quick setup time facilitates the rapid deployment of custom telepresence robots and devices without the complexities of networking or communication management.

-While this platform is free for individual and limited commercial use, commercial users interested in teleoperating multiple devices should contact us.
+*** While this platform is free for individual and limited commercial use, commercial users interested in teleoperating multiple devices or fleets should contact us.

 ### Before setting up your robot, create an account on [Spawn](https://sp4wn.com)
 - Accounts are anonymous, but are still required to properly route traffic.
-Since this is a p2p application, streams are securely sent through the p2p connection thus keeping sessions private and resulting in the lowest latency possible.
+Streams are securely sent through a p2p connection thus keeping sessions private and resulting in the lowest latency possible.
 However, in the event that a p2p connection could not be properly established, traffic will be routed through a global network of TURN servers leading to a slight increase in latency.

 ## Key Features:

 - Real-time control
-    &nbsp;&nbsp;&nbsp;&nbsp;- Experience near real-time control over the internet.
+    &nbsp;&nbsp;&nbsp;&nbsp;- Experience ultra-low latency enabling near real-time control over the internet.

-- Quick and easy setup (no coding initially required)
-    &nbsp;&nbsp;&nbsp;&nbsp;- We provide all the code necessary to get your bot up and running in minutes.
-You have full control over how to handle the received input commands.
-Controllers/gamepads are currently supported.
-In the future, we may add compatibility for VR controllers and other devices.

 -  Network agnostic
-    &nbsp;&nbsp;&nbsp;&nbsp;- Operates seamlessly over any network, including Starlink connectivity, allowing devices connected via satellite to be anywhere in the world.
+    &nbsp;&nbsp;&nbsp;&nbsp;- Operates seamlessly over any network and designed with Starlink connectivity in mind.
+Devices connected via satellite can be anywhere in the world.

-- Public/private access
-    &nbsp;&nbsp;&nbsp;&nbsp;- Share your robot with the world, add a secret code for authenticated access, and toggle visibility in our live feed.
-Robots removed from the live feed can be accessed at sp4wn.com/[username].
-Follow this robot to see it in your live feed.

-- Security
+- Secure
     &nbsp;&nbsp;&nbsp;&nbsp;- Optionally handle your own security locally thus eliminating any potential access to your device(s) in the event of a security breach on Spawn or your own network.
 Passwords/codes are securely hashed and all data is encrypted.
 No personal information is requested nor retained.
 Update the security parameters in the config.js on your Raspberry Pi.

-- Monetize your telepresence robot
+- Monetization
-    &nbsp;&nbsp;&nbsp;&nbsp;- Transform your telepresence robots into revenue-generating assets.
+    &nbsp;&nbsp;&nbsp;&nbsp;- Transform your telepresence robots/devices into revenue-generating assets.
 We take 20% of token redemptions to maintain and grow the platform.

-Example: Peer A decides the token rate per minute for accessing their telepresence robot.
-Peer B is then charged this rate every minute they are connected (80% to Peer A and 20% to Spawn), until they disconnect.
+- Public/private access
+    &nbsp;&nbsp;&nbsp;&nbsp;- Share your robot with the world, add a secret code for authenticated access, and toggle visibility in our live feed.
+Robots removed from the live feed can still be accessed at sp4wn.com/[username].
+Following the robot (clicking the star icon) will include it in your feed.

+- Quick and easy setup (no coding initially required)
+    &nbsp;&nbsp;&nbsp;&nbsp;- We provide all the code necessary to get your bot up and running in minutes.
+You have full control over how to handle the received input commands.
+Controllers/gamepads are currently supported.
+In the future, we may add compatibility for VR controllers and other devices.

 ## Pi Robot: